RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

-In the na\"ive algorithm discussed in Sec.~\ref{sec:naive}, we start from a common 1-edge subgraph, and grow them through neighboring edges to form an MCS.
-The initial 1-edge subgraph is formed by mapping an arbitrary edge in the query graph to an arbitrary edge in the target graph.
-With the help of CGQ index structure, the goals of our searching algorithm are two-fold. \begin{enumerate*} \item \textbf{Detect promising leads: }Instead of mapping two arbitrary edges, identify a promising mapping such that the resultant 1-edge common subgraph leads to an MCS with high contextual similarity. \item \textbf{Prune early: }Instead of discovering that the contextual similarity of an MCS is low after fully growing it, prune them early in their initial stages of formation. \end{enumerate*}

-With these objectives in mind, we design our searching algorithm.
 Fig.~\ref{fig:flowchart} outlines the flowchart and Alg.~\ref{algo:cgq} presents the pseudocode.
-As visible in Fig.~\ref{fig:flowchart}, there are three major phases: selecting the most promising query edge $e_q$ for exploration, identifying the best matching target edges, and growing MCSs from these initial seeds.
-We explain each of these phases next.
-Before we execute any of the phases, two operations are performed.
-First, we compute the weight vector for each edge in the query graph (line 1).
-Second, we initialize a priority queue called $Ans$, which stores the $k$ most similar MCSs identified till now (line 2).
-Initially, $Ans$ is empty.
+There are three major phases: selecting the most promising query edge $e_q$ for exploration (\emph{seed selection phase}), identifying the best matching target edges (\emph{seed mapping phase}), and growing subgraphs from these initial seeds in bottom-up manner (\emph{growth phase}).